 The main reason for insulating your home with solid wall insulation is to minimise heat loss, thereby reducing your heating bill.

 An easy way to compare a property’s heat loss performance is to look at the u-value, which gives a measure of the thermal conductivity / heat loss through a material.
 Without insulation, solid wall properties have a U-Value of around 2.1, compared with around 0.27 of an insulated one – this is a huge improvement.
 Now for those of you who don’t speak in U-values, lets consider the financial savings.

 An insulated property may save you around £150 per length of heat loss wall per year since the heating can be on less to warm the house.
 Therefore, if you live in a mid terrace house, you may save £300 per year after the installation of external solid wall insulation.
 End terrace house, £450 and a fully detached property may save as much as £600 if solid wall insulation is installed.

-External wall insulation and Environment
+External Wall Insulation and the Environment

 By rendering a property, you are protecting what is underneath from the elements thereby reducing the need for up-keep over the coming years.
-In addition, if you have a property that has previously been rendered or pebble-dashed, then giving it a new coat of k render can really improve the look of it!
+In addition, if you have a property that has previously been rendered or pebble-dashed, then giving it a new coat can really improve the look of it!

 Along with its fantastic thermal insulating qualities, external solid wall insulation can also improve acoustic insulation qualities of the property.
-Therefore if you live on a busy road or on a flight path, then external solid wall insulation can help keep those loud noises out helping ensure you have a restful night
+Therefore if you live on a busy road or on a flight path, then external solid wall insulation can help keep those loud noises out helping ensure you have a restful night.